William Ruto: Jacob Juma assassination

+Defamation case and Boniface Mwangi

+In October 2016, Ruto filed a defamation suit against activist and photojournalist Boniface Mwangi after the latter posted a social media message linking him to the assassination of Jacob Juma.
+Ruto's legal team argued that the claims were malicious and intended to damage his reputation as a public officer.The case drew further attention in December 2016 when Douglas Nyakundi, an individual claiming to be an employee at the Office of the Deputy President, approached Mwangi alleging he had a confession detailing the planning of Juma's murder by persons within Ruto's office.
+Nyakundi was subsequently arrested and charged with attempted extortion, with police alleging he had demanded money from Mwangi in exchange for the information.
+During legal proceedings, the Directorate of Criminal Investigations (DCI) reported that Nyakundi had recanted his statement, claiming he had been coached to fabricate the allegations.
+The court subsequently ordered a mental evaluation for Nyakundi to determine his fitness to stand trial.
+As of 2026, the assassination of Jacob Juma remains officially unsolved.

 International Criminal Court summons

 In December 2010, the prosecutor of the International Criminal Court announced that he was seeking the summons of six people, including Ruto, over their involvement in the 2007–8 electoral violence.
 The ICC's Pre-Trial Chamber subsequently issued a summons for Ruto at the prosecutor's request.
 Ruto was accused of planning and organizing crimes against supporters of President Kibaki's Party of National Unity.
 He was charged with three counts of crimes against humanity, one for murder, one for the forcible transfer of population, and one for persecution.
-On 23 January 2012, the ICC confirmed the charges against Ruto and Joshua Sang, in a case that also involved Uhuru Kenyatta, Francis Muthaura, Henry Kosgey and Major General Mohammed Hussein Ali.
+On 23 January 2012, the ICC confirmed the charges against Ruto and Joshua Sang, in a case that also involved former president Uhuru Kenyatta, Francis Muthaura, Henry Kosgey and Major General Mohammed Hussein Ali.
 Ruto told the US government that the Kiambaa church fire on 1 January 2008 after the 2007 general election was accidental.
 In 2009 the Waki Commission report stated that "the incident which captured the attention of both Kenyans and the world was a deliberate burning of live people, mostly Kikuyu women, and children huddled together in a church" in Kiambaa on 1 January 2008.
 In April 2016, the International Criminal Court abandoned the prosecution of Ruto, stating that rampant witness intimidation and "intolerable political interference" had made it impossible for the case to proceed.
-In the years leading up to the abandonement of the case, there were disappearances and murders of key witnesses in Ruto's ICC case, among them Meshack Yebei whose decomposing body was found at the Man Eater's Park in Tsavo, Voi in January 2015, and John Kituyi who was attacked and killed in cold blood by unknown assailants in April 2015.
+In the years leading up to the abandonment of the case, there were disappearances and murders of key witnesses in Ruto's ICC case, among them Meshack Yebei whose decomposing body was found at the Man Eater's Park in Tsavo, Voi in January 2015, and John Kituyi who was attacked and killed in cold blood by unknown assailants in April 2015.
 The murders and disappearances remain unresolved to date.